coderbyheart/coderbyheart.com/content/post/rest-in-practice-reading-guide.md

-This is a good opportunity to give it a second read, and review it from the point of view of a team that develops software using serverless technologies, in TypeScript on Node.js and provide a reading guide for them that helps to navigate the book some of the outdated sections.
+This is a good opportunity to give it a second read, and review it from the point of view of a team that develops software using serverless technologies, in TypeScript on Node.js and provide a reading guide for them that helps to navigate some of the outdated sections.
 I will also highlight especially important chapters.

 > By the way: I am also looking for a
 > [Senior Cloud Engineer](https://candidate.hr-manager.net/ApplicationInit.aspx?cid=278&ProjectId=177136&DepartmentId=7414&MediaId=5&SkipAdvertisement=False)!